 2. Emphasize the Comparative Analysis

 Differentiating one piece of data from another should be a natural process altogether.
 Thus, it comes as an added responsibility to represent information in a way that the user finds it as easy as ABC to derive insights from visually flowing data.

 Here’s the thumb rule: Do not adjust a plethora of tabs or long scrolls in an attempt to fragment the information.
 Even if you wish to go ahead with scrolls and tabs, it needs to be done cautiously while maintaining the cleanliness of the design.

-It might seem challenging to implement a compact design that accommodates all that a user seeks, but it is your only chance.
-Either the users will be pulled towards the design, or they will ignore it altogether.
+Implementing a compact design that accommodates all a user seeks might seem challenging, but it is your only chance.
+Either the users will be pulled towards the design or ignore it altogether.

-Here is the simplified 4-rule method to nail the comparative analysis parameter that contributes towards creating the best dashboard UI.
+Here is the simplified 4-rule method to nail the comparative analysis parameter that contributes toward creating the best dashboard UI.